Determining Environmental Risk Through Assessments

 Phase I Environmental Site Assessments (ESA)

-Developers, lenders, and businesses that purchase or finance commercial property must be aware of potential environmental liabilities associated with a property in order to provide a defense to CERCLA (Superfund) liability.
-EMS trained professionals provide Phase I ESA assessments to meet regulatory requirements and help you manage environmental risks.
+Developers, lenders, and businesses that purchase or finance property transactions must be aware of potential environmental liabilities associated with a property in order to provide a defense to CERCLA (Superfund) liability.
+EMS trained professionals provide Phase I ESA assessments to meet evolving regulatory requirements and help you manage environmental risks.

 Leaking Underground Storage Tank (UST) Investigations